Please let us know where you are providing any payment for the Transfer of Equity and to whom and disclose any such sums?

 Where you are intent on holding the property as beneficial Tenants in Common in unequal shares, what is the split to be.
 For e.g. 50-50, or 60-40?

-Important warnings to consider in supporting the above ITL Mortgages transfer of equity Questions and Answers :
+General Advice to read in conjunction with the above ITL Mortgages transfer of equity Info :

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the ITL Mortgages conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such restrictions are not strictly observed you may be in breach of the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the freeholder.
+If such terms are not adhered to you may be in violation of the lease.
+This could potentially result in the freeholder taking enforcement action against you.